edgio-docs/edgio-docs/src/pages/guides/dojo.md

   // Prevent search engine bot(s) from indexing
   // Read more on: {{ DOCS_URL }}/guides/cookbook#blocking-search-engine-crawlers
   .noIndexPermalink()
-  .static('output/dist')
+  // Create serveStatic route for each file inside the dist folder with a cache-control header of 's-maxage=315360000' .static('output/dist')
   .fallback(({ appShell }) => {
     appShell('output/dist/index.html')